pankaj1070/PortfolioAnalyzer/README.md

 5. Results and Recommendations

-1. Overview
+1.Overview

 The purpose of this project is to present a detailed analysis of stock perfomances with historical performance and predict the returns of the most favourable     portfolio.

 Target clients: New Investors

-2. Data Source
+2.Data Source

 Yahoo Finance

 ALPACA

-3. Python Library
+3.Python Library

 Existing Libraries: Matplotlib, Pandas, Numpy, Hvplot, Plotly, Alpaca.

 New Libraries: yfinance, pandas_datareader.

-4. Data Extract & Analysis
+4.Data Extract & Analysis

 Imported ticker data from yahoo finance for calculation of stock performances for year 2017 to 2021.